About Dr. Whitney

 After completion of his Masters and PhD in 2009, Nick worked as a Postdoctoral Scientist, and then Staff Scientist at Mote Marine Laboratory, where he founded the Behavioral Ecology and Physiology Program.

-Nick built this program around the use of accelerometers to study shark behavior, and brought in funding to support several staff and nearly 30 full-time interns, many of which have gone on to graduate school in the sciences.
+Nick built this program around the use of accelerometers to study shark behavior, and brought in funding to support several staff and nearly 30 full-time interns over 7 years, many of which have gone on to graduate school in the sciences.

-In 2016, Nick was appointed Senior Scientist in the Anderson Cabot Center for Ocean Life at the New England Aquarium, and is currently in residence at Newport Aquarium, in Newport, KY.
+In 2016, Nick was appointed Senior Scientist in the Anderson Cabot Center for Ocean Life at the New England Aquarium, and in 2017 was named Chair of the Fisheries Science and Emerging Technologies Program.
+Nick lives with his family in Cincinnati, OH and is Senior Research Scientist in residence at Newport Aquarium, in Newport, KY.